rishabhchitlangia/dsa-project/readme.txt

 Rishabh Chitlangia
 111508058

 MotoGT is a single player obstacle dodge game which enables the player to experience racing like environment.
 The objective is to get the maximum score by dodging randomly generated obstacles.
-This is a 'C' adapted version of 'ultimate tic-tac-toe' and 'motoGT' written by Rishabh Chitlangia.
 MotoGT goes on until the player has made 3 collisions after which its game over.
 Make sure to collide with Nitro (N) to gain speed and score.
+Win three games of Tic Tac Toe in a row.You may only play in the big board that corresponds to the last sub-board your opponent played.
+When your are sent to a sub-board that is already filled, you can choose freely.

+This is a 'C' adapted version of 'ultimate tic-tac-toe' and 'motoGT' written by Rishabh Chitlangia.

 SOME HIGHLIGHTS OF THE GAMES INCLUDE :

 *** MOTION DISPLAY AND REAL LIFE ENVIRONMENT ***
 The game includes motion/movement of bike in presence of obstacles all the more increasing the attraction of the game.
-Also the increasing speed of the bike and reducing speed on collisions make sure that the player feels the adrenaline just like in the real world.

 *** INTERACTIVE AND BRIGHT GAME PLAY ***
 Bright colors and animation along with continuous movement of obstacles makes the game interactive and fun.